-Allows you to change the process configurations.
-See Changing TIBCO BusinessWorks Process Configuration Properties on page 168 for more information.
+You can change the process configurations.
+For more information, see Changing TIBCO BusinessWorks Process Configuration Properties on page 188.

 The Flow Limit parameter appears in release 5.2 and later and only has meaning when deploying to a TIBCO BusinessWorks release 5.2 or later process engine.
 If you use Administrator 5.2 or later to deploy to a TIBCO BusinessWorks release 5.1.3 process engine, the parameter will display, but have no effect on the process engine.